 The Practice Development Day is a full-day intensive induction to the Centre’s approach to evaluating youth work and provision for young people.
 The day is best suited to participants who are in the early stages of embedding evaluation into their practice, within an organisation that supports and shares their commitment to learning.

 You can read our Director of Practice Development, Ed Anderton's, reflections from the inaugural Practice Development Day here and more about who it is best suited for here.

-The Centre for Youth Impact is committed to working collaboratively to progress thinking and practice in impact measurement in youth work and provision for young people.
+The Centre for Youth Impact is committed to working collaboratively to progress thinking and practice in impact measurement and quality improvement in youth work and provision for young people.
 Our vision is for all young people to have access to high quality programmes and services that improve their life chances.
-We believe that embedded approaches to more meaningful impact measurement are critical in achieving our vision.

 Our monthly newsletter collects news, events, research and blogs from the Centre, our networks and practitioners and organisations around the world.
 Sign-up, and read our previous newsletters, here.

 Copyright © 2019 The Centre for Youth Impact.